NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 I was raised in Schenectady, New York in a loving, wonderful family.
 My brother and I were the first generation in our family to go to college.
 After graduating from Catholic University of America in Washington, D.C., I came to New Hampshire to work as a college debate coach.

-My wife, Linda Taylor, and I have been married for the past 27 years.
+My wife, Linda Taylor, and I have been married for 29 years.
 In 1996, we purchased land in Weare where we built our home and farm.
 Linda is a teacher of deaf and hard of hearing children and I am a farmer.
 We have two grown children who attended the Weare public schools from K-12.
 Our son, Ben, was a high school history teacher in New Hampshire and is currently pursuing a PhD at University of Washington in Seattle where he and his wife live.
-Our daughter, Emma, is in graduate school at the University of Sussex, England.
+Our daughter, Emma, is working in England.

 Education